Age Range: commonly 12-14ish through 17-19ish, often later for boys than for girls

 Trust the Process.

-For more on renegotiating lost lessons, see Leadership Education.
+For more on renegotiating lost lessons, see Leadership Education: The Phases of Learning.

 2. The parent(s) do not respect/follow the Scholar Contract.